freitdav/BDRthermostatHA/README.md

 Integration will create a climate entity and several sensor entities.
 It will look like this in Lovelace dashboard:
 ![](https://github.com/freitdav/BDRthermostatHA/blob/main/pictures/dashboard.PNG?raw=true)

-I used following YAML code:
+I used following YAML code for the dashboard card:
 ```yaml
 square: false
 columns: 1